-- If your network has Trend Micro Control Manager, only register the active primary appliance to Control Manager. - When using high availability, use the virtual IP address to register.
+- If your network has Trend Micro Apex Central, only register the active primary appliance to Apex Central. - · When using high availability, use the virtual IP address to register.

 - 1. Perform the installation and deployment tasks as described in the Deep Discovery Analyzer Installation and Deployment Guide. - 2.
-Configure the secondary appliance. - On the management console of the secondary appliance, go to Administration > System Settings and click the Cluster tab.
+Configure the secondary appliance. - a.
+On the management console of the secondary appliance, go to Administration > System Settings and click the Cluster tab. - b.

-- b.
 Select Secondary mode. - c.
 Type the IPv4 address or IPv6 address of the active primary appliance in Active primary IP address.